 Super Crazy Happy Hour

 I would be remiss if I didn’t mention Super Crazy Happy Hour.
-Drawn to it by its completely goofy name, it turns out that they make a pretty mean caipirina and mojito cocktail for only 3 for $10.
+Drawn to it by its completely goofy name, it turns out that they make a pretty mean caipirinha and mojito cocktail for only 3 for $10.
 Do stop in with caution because I swear they get stronger as the night progresses and you don’t want to be hungover in the Galapagos.
 There is just too much to see.

 Proinsular Market (Grocery Store)

 Here you can get groceries for self-catering but they will be more expensive than on the mainland.
 Stock up on dried goods ahead of time if you like, but you cannot bring anything organic onto the islands and there will be dogs sniffing your luggage both at the docks and at the airport.
-For veggies, we always recommend checking out the local market rather than the super market because you will almost always get better variety and prices.
+For veggies, we always recommend checking out the local market rather than the supermarket because you will almost always get better variety and prices.
 There is a small veggie market on Ave Baltra and Calle #55.

 To conclude, there are so many things to do both on Santa Cruz and from the island.
-If you only visit one island in the Galapagos or are short on time, we recommend this one for the wide-range of activities and tours that are possible.
-Of course, we recommend visiting the other inhabited islands and staying in Galapagos for a couple weeks, but this island will give you a taste of the best when short on time.
+If you only visit one island in the Galapagos or are short on time, we recommend this one for the wide range of activities and tours that are possible.
+Of course, we recommend visiting the other inhabited islands and staying in Galapagos for a couple of weeks, but this island will give you a taste of the best when short on time.
 If you’re only able to make it to one island, make it Santa Cruz.